Protocol actors

 Registration

-Vault Providers register on-chain by submitting an Ethereum address, a Bitcoin x-only public key, and a Bitcoin Proof of Possession (a BIP-322 signature proving control of the Bitcoin key).
-A VP registers for one specific application; the same VP cannot serve vaults across multiple applications without separate registrations.
+Vault Providers register on-chain by submitting an Ethereum address, a Bitcoin x-only public key, and a Bitcoin proof of possession, usually a BIP-322 signature proving control of the Bitcoin key.
+A VP registers for one specific application; the same VP needs separate registrations to serve multiple applications.

 Application Vault Keeper (AVK)

-Application Vault Keepers are application-scoped participants who serve as the operational backstop for vault-related events on a per-application basis.
-In the context of the Aave v4 integration, the AVKs act as arbitrageurs: this is specific to the Aave application's design and is not a general property of AVKs across all applications.
+Application Vault Keepers are application-scoped participants.
+In the Aave v4 integration, AVKs act as arbitrageurs during liquidation settlement.
+That role is specific to the Aave application's design and may differ in future integrations.

 What the AVK does

 - Transaction graph participation.
 During vault creation, each AVK constructs its own transaction graph and cross-signs with the Vault Provider.
-This ensures multiple independent parties hold the pre-signed transactions needed for every vault outcome.
+This gives multiple independent parties the pre-signed transactions needed for vault outcomes.

 - PegIn input signing.
 Each AVK signs the Pre-PegIn HTLC spend as part of the off-chain protocol.